PoisotLab/SpeciesDistributionToolkit.jl/CONTRIBUTING.md

 **When the changes in a pull request** affect more than one package, the best solution is to *not* squash the merge commit, because it will make tagging different versions more difficult.
 This can be decided at PR merging time.

+## Releases

+Releases are handled by @tpoisot - we use the [Julia Registrator](https://github.com/JuliaRegistries/Registrator.jl) bot to create new releases.
+Ideally, the release process is: merging a PR in `main`, confirming that the unit tests pass and the documentation build, and then commenting on the commit with  `@JuliaRegistrator register()`, adding `subdir="<PKGNAME>"` when the release is about a sub-package.